-At each annual meeting, the Secretariat shall provide the Commission with a report on the implementation and operation of the Commission VMS.
+At each annual meeting of the Commission, the Secretariat shall provide the Commission with a report on the implementation and operation of the Commission VMS.

 The Commission shall conduct a review of the implementation of the Commission VMS at its annual meeting in 2019 and shall consider its efficiency and effectiveness and consider further improvements to the system as required.

+FINAL PROVISIONS

+Section 3 on Vessel Monitoring System data of CMM 02-2017 is deleted.

 Annex 1

 Minimum Standards for Automatic Location Communicators (ALCs) used in the Commission Vessel Monitoring System

-The ALC shall automatically and independently of any intervention on the vessel communicate the following data:
+The ALC shall continuously, automatically and independently of any intervention by the vessel communicate the following data when operating in the area defined in paragraph 2 of this CMM:

 ALC static unique identifier;